 Best Song Written For Visual Media Nomination

-“As Alive As You Need Me To Be - Trent Reznor and Atticus Ross, songwriters (Nine Inch Nails) from Tron: Ares
+“As Alive as You Need Me to Be" - Trent Reznor and Atticus Ross, songwriters (Nine Inch Nails) from TRON: Ares

 Everything Else You Need To Know About The GRAMMYS®